MihaelPavlov/Blockchain_Education/README.md

 #### ECDSA
 ECDSA(Elliptic Curve Digital Signature Algorithm)
 <br/>For ethereum and bitcoin the algorithm for converting the private key to signature is ECDSA

+# Gas 2: Block Rewards and EIP 1559

+#### What is a block reward?

+> Bitcoin block rewards are new bitcoins awarded to cryptocurrency miners for being the first to solve a complex math problem and creating a new block of verified bitcoin transactions.
+<br/>The miners use networks of computers to do this, and every time a new block is created it is verified by all the other competing miners.
+Then a new math problem is introduced and the miners start over.

+#### What is EIP?

+> EIP stands for **Ethereum Improvement Proposal**.
+<br/>And is a common way of requesting changes to the ethereum network inspired by bitcoin improvement proposals(BIPS)
+<br/>EIP is a design document covering technical specifications of the proposed change

+#### Current ETH fee model

+> The current fee model is based on a simple auction mechanism also known as a first price autcion.
+<br/> The users who want to have their transaction picked up by a miner have to essentially bid for their space in a block.
+This is done by submitting a gas price.
+That they are willing to pay for a particular transaction.
+The miners are incentivized to pick up transaction by sorting them by  the highest gas prize and including the most profitable ones first.
+<br/> This can be quite inefficient and usually reasults in users overpaying for their transactions.
+<br/> **This model is also quite problematic when it comes to the wallets.**
+<br/> Metamask for example allows the suers to adjust their fee, by choosing between, slow ,averageand fast confirmation time or by specifying a gas price manually.
+<br/>Less sophisticated user were unlucky enough to submit their transaction with a default fee.
+Just before a spike in a gas fees may end up waiting for the transaction to be confirmed for a long period of time.

+#### EIP 1559 Goals
+> - Making transaction fees more predictable
+> - Reducing delays in transaction confirmation
+> - Improving user expreience by automating the fee bidding system
+> - Creating a positive feedback loop between network activity and the eat supply
+#### What is EIP 1559?

+> EIP 1559 introduce new concept of a base fee.
+The base fee represents the minimum fee that has to be paid by a transaction to be included in a block.
+<br/> The base fee is set per block and it can be adjusted up or down depending on how congested the ethereum network is.
+<br/> The next big part EIP 1559 is an increase in the network capacity achieved by changing the max gas limit per block from 12.5 milion to 25 million gas, _basically doubling the block size_.

+> With the base fee and increased network capacity EIP 1559 can build the following logic.
+<br/> When the network is at more than 50 percent utilization the base fee is incremented.
+<br/> When the network is at lower than 50 percent utilization the base fee is decremented.
+<br/> This basically means that the network aims at achieving equilibrium at 50 capacity by adjusting fees accordingly to the network utilization.

+> EIP 1559 also introduce a miner tip, a separete fee that can be paid directly to the miner, to incentivize them to prioritize a transaction.
+<br/> This is very similar to the current mechanism, where the miners can be incentivized by higher gas fees.
+This feature is really important for transactions taht take advantage of quick confirmation such as arbitrage transactions.

+#### Current fee model

+#### EIP 1559 model

+#### Miners

+#### Wallets

+#### Gas fees